avipars/CS-Resources/data_struct2/README.md

 -  π[v] denotes an array containing the predecessors of vertex v.

 - Path = set of vertices (if undirected graph, the set will be unordered), where every edge between 2 vertices is a pair.
+- Reachability = If there is a path from vertex U to vertex V (U⇝V), then V is reachable from U (in directed graph, U isn't necessarily reachable from V)
 - Simple Path = path where every vertex in path appears only once
 - Cycle = path where V0 = Vn (first vertex is the same as the last vertex)
   - smallest path that can make a cycle will have 3 vertices (if we don't allow self loops)